 In particular, I am convinced that we are in the middle of a transition that's as profound as when we went from the Agrarian Age to the Industrial Age .
 This transition is being driven by the advent of digital technologies, and we must now collectively decide what comes after the Industrial Age.
 In World After Capital, I am arguing that the proper next age is the Knowledge Age—and that in order to get there we need to focus on the allocation of attention (rather than capital).

 Why write this specific book now?
 A big transition means lots of uncertainty.
 Many people fear change and they start to support populists who tend to have a simple message: Go back to the past.
 This is happening all over the world.
-We saw it with Brexit and with the election of Donald Trump as president in the United States .
+We saw it with Brexit and with the election of Donald Trump as president of the United States .
 I started writing World After Capital considerably before both of those events occurred, but they serve to underline the importance of a future-oriented narrative.
 Going back is not a viable option.
 It never has been.
-We could not remain foragers after inventing agriculture.
+We did not remain foragers after inventing agriculture.
 We did not remain farmers having invented industrial machines.
-We cannot remain laborers now that we have invented digital technologies.
+We will not remain laborers having invented digital technologies.